Pros and Cons of Living in Mal Pais

 Expats, digital nomads and retirees living in Mal Pais responded:

 "It's true that Mal Pais is growing but it still is a tiny fishing village and somewhat remote.
 One road, one grocery store and two restaurants.
 The beaches are beautiful and you see or experience something new almost everyday.
 One day a calf snuck up to my husband on the beach and licked the back of his arm.
 He was so surprised at the roughness of it's tongue.
 He said hello and then it's mother moo's and he ran back to mom.
 Once in a while we see whales and this causes quite a stir on the beach.
 We watch the fishing boats come in from their day of fishing, knowing they will be selling fresh fish just a short walk away.
 There are many men who kayak early each morning to catch fish as well.
 One I know smokes his fish and sells it to the local market.
 It's a simple life.
 People bake, make crafts, paint and give lessons for means of income.
-We don't need much to be happy here," explained one expat living in Mal Pais.
+We don't need much to be happy here," explained one expat in Mal Pais.

 About the Author